What’s the Difference Between a Case Manager and a Social Worker?

 A case manager is in charge of coordinating efforts to improve a client’s life.
 They can interview and assess clients, create rehabilitation plans, and connect the client with further services.
 They oversee the entire operation and all goings-on that pertain to their client’s recovery or assisted living situation.

-The role of a case manager in 2024 has become more complex and challenging, but also more rewarding.
+The role of a case manager has become more complex and challenging, but also more rewarding.
 The role has grown and changed and will continue to do so.
 For example, case managers’ duties now include inlets into other areas:

-- Complex Care Management: More and more case managers are dealing with patients who have complicated medical conditions, which calls for specific training and multi-service coordination.
+• Complex Care Management: More and more case managers are dealing with patients who have complicated medical conditions, which calls for specific training and multi-service coordination.

-- Meeting socioeconomic Needs: In order to enhance patients’ general well-being, case managers are tackling socioeconomic determinants of health such as housing, transportation, and food poverty.
+• Meeting socioeconomic Needs: In order to enhance patients’ general well-being, case managers are tackling socioeconomic determinants of health such as housing, transportation, and food poverty.

-- Community Partnerships: To address these social needs and offer all-encompassing support, cooperation with neighborhood associations and social service providers is crucial.
+• Community Partnerships: To address these social needs and offer all-encompassing support, cooperation with neighborhood associations and social service providers is crucial.

 While case managers can provide limited counseling to clients and connect them to medical resources, not all of them are authorized to act as health care providers in any capacity beyond guidance.
 Some case managers have licenses to provide psychological or medical counseling, but it’s not required.